-Here’s where you can enjoy submitted audio and video answers to “What does the beach mean to you…?“ from Supporters and beach-goers.
-Please use the send your answer menu to share your own impressions of the beach.
-You can also read people’s text answers there.
+Here’s where you can enjoy submitted audio, video, image and poetic answers to “What does the beach mean to you…?“ from Supporters and beach-goers.
+Please use the send your answer menu to share your impressions of the beach.
+You can also read people’s text answers here.

 This Supporter guest answer is from Lizzie, of Suffolk Cottage Holidays, who support the Aldeburgh, Southwold, Walberswick, Shingle Street and Orford beach pages in Suffolk, film courtesy of mote of dust films.

 This guest answer, from Jasmine at Ko Phi Phi Don in southern Thailand, was filmed near Shark Point.
 Jasmine’s photos can be seen here.

 Emma Gibb, at Findhorn Bay in Moray, Scotland.

 Here’s a second poetic eulogy to the beach from Emma, again at Findhorn beach.